 Henry Moore Institute

-A new series of free short films for schools, Art Encounters supports teachers and learners to discover artists and explore artworks online.
+A series of free short films for schools, Art Encounters supports teachers and learners to discover artists and explore artworks online.

 We have created supplementary resources, including digital worksheets, to accompany the first series of Art Encounters, ideal for teachers who wish to send activities to pupils who are learning remotely.